Nickels & Noses By Milburn

 Kings 18:19).
 Look what God did with the Israelites who “were the fewest of all people” (Deuteronomy 7:7).
 Jesus Christ took “a few small

-“no flesh shall glory in his presence” (I Corinthians
+shall glory in his presence” (I Corinthians 1:29) and

 Spirit conviction.
 The faith has been displaced for finance, fun, and foolishness.

-size of the church with religious hypocrites who might give a little money
+the size of the church with religious hypocrites who might give a little

 has filled our churches with unconverted persons.
 We have far more churchanity